wireduclement/medics-demo/README.md

 ### How to run the application

-1. Open Command Prompt or PowerShell and navigate to the directory containing run.bat
+1. Open Command Prompt and navigate to the directory containing run.bat
     ```bash
     cd path\to\your\project
     ```